Finding the Top Financial Advisor Firms in Vienna, Virginia

 - Holistic financial planning

 It extends these and other services on a fee-only basis.
 This means the firm collects compensation only for the services it provides to you.
 It doesn't earn money from specific companies or other entities for recommending certain investment products.
 This can reduce the potential for conflict of interest as the firm isn’t incentivized to make one recommendation over another.

 Glassman Wealth Services Investment Strategy

 GWS conducts fundamental analysis which involves examining historical financial data to make forecasts.
 Ultimately, it aims to build a diversified portfolio based on your risk profile, financial situation, time horizon, etc. That’s why investment management begins with a thorough conversation with clients to grasp their short- and long-term goals.

 In addition, the firm gives clients access to technology where they can link all their financial accounts to a single portal.
 Clients can see a continuously updated picture of their entire financial health with this.

 Yeske Buie is a fee-only financial advisory firm in Vienna.
 With a relatively small team of advisors, the company provides investment management services and holistic financial planning advice.
 This is a fee-only firm.

 The team features several certified financial planners (CFPs) and financial paraplanner-qualified professionals (FPQPS).
 To work with Yeske Buie, you generally need assets worth $3 million, but the firm may negotiate a lower minimum based on certain circumstances.

 Yeske Buie Background

 Yeske Buie started offering asset management services in 2007.
 It serves clients on a national level with branches in Virginia and California.
-The firm is owned by Dave Yeske and Elissa Buie.
+Dave Yeske and Elissa Buie own the firm.

-The firm breaks its business down into three parts: asset management, financial planning and wealth management.
+The firm divides its business into three parts: asset management, financial planning and wealth management.
 Its financial planning wing can assist you with several aspects of money management including the following:

 - Cash-flow monitoring